arkadianriver/sleepshift/readme.md

   </script>
   ```

+With that, your table will show the same sleep times as the
-With that, you'll get a default [xkcd 28-hour day][xkcd] with no extras.
+[xkcd 28-hour day][xkcd] comic, with no extras.

 ![xkcd comic 320 about 28-hour days][xkcdimg]